maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 | Cancer            |      9,140 |
 | Asthma            |      9,095 |

-* Arthritis had the highest number of admissions.
-* Asthma had the lowest number of admissions.
-* The difference between the highest and lowest conditions was only 123 admissions.
+Arthritis had the highest number of admissions, while Asthma had the lowest.
+The difference between them was only **123 admissions**.

-### 2. Length of Stay
+### 2. Average Length of Stay

 | Medical Condition | Average Stay |
 | ----------------- | -----------: |